 Although a bachelor's degree in social work may help individuals land entry-level positions, professionals who specialize in child and family or in school related social work often require master's degrees.
 Since there are so many different types of social workers, certification and licensure requirements vary significantly.
 In some instances, prospective child and family social workers may need to complete supervised clinical training hours to meet state licensure requirements.

-The BLS predicted that, between 2014 and 2024, open positions for all social workers would grow at a rate of 12%, which is much faster compared to other career fields.
-The subfield of child, family, and school social workers is expected to see an average growth rate of 6%, per the BLS.
-In 2015, the BLS reported that child and family social workers earned an median annual salary of $42,350.
+The BLS predicted that, between 2018 and 2028, open positions for all social workers would grow at a rate of 11%, which is much faster than the average for all occupations.
+The subfield of child, family and school social workers is expected to see an average growth rate of 7%, per the BLS.
+In 2018, the BLS reported that child, family and school social workers earned an median annual salary of $46,270.

 Child psychiatrists work with children's behavioral and emotional disorders and require a doctorate of medicine before being certified and licensed to practice.
 School psychologists work to understand the 'why' behind student behavior and must complete either a doctorate in psychology or an education specialist degree.
 Social workers who specialize in child and family related social work require a master's degree to find a job, and they work on providing children and families access to programs and services when they are in need.